judsonlmoore/judsonlmoore.com/_posts/travel/destinations/colombia/2014-11-08-salt-cathedral-zipaquira.markdown

 ---
 title:			Salt Cathedral of Zipaquirá - A Subterranean Monument of Faith
 categories:		colombia
-tags:			Colombia, reunion, rotary, rye, south america, travel
+tags:
+  - colombia
+  - reunion
+  - rotary
+  - rye
+  - south america
+  - travel
 excerpt:		The Salt Cathedral of Zipaquirá on the outskirts of Bogota, Colombia, is perhaps the world's grandest testament of a people's faith to their creator.
 image:			/assets/images/2014/11/IMG_3601.jpg
 ---